History of Rhode Island: Slavery in Rhode Island

 In 1652, the first statute in the Thirteen Colonies banning slavery was passed, but the law was not enforced by the end of the 17th century.
 In 1703, a law passed by the Rhode Island General Assembly effectively overturned this municipal statute.

-According to the 1680 Colonial census, there were 175 enslaved people in Rhode Island, including both native and Black persons.
+According to the 1680 census, there were 175 slaves in Rhode Island, including both native and Black persons.

 By 1774, the slave population of Rhode Island was 6.3 percent, nearly twice as high as any other New England colony.
 In the late 18th century, several Rhode Island merchant families began actively engaging in the triangle trade.
 James and John DeWolf of Bristol were the largest slave traders in Rhode Island.
 In the years after the Revolution, Rhode Island merchants controlled between 60 and 90 percent of the American trade of enslaved African people.
 In the 18th century, Rhode Island's economy depended largely upon the triangle trade; Rhode Islanders distilled rum from molasses, sent the rum to Africa to trade for slaves, and then traded the slaves in the West Indies for more molasses.

 At its peak, Rhode Island had the highest percentage of enslaved people in New England, due to the many farms in Washington County.
 Somewhere between 15% and 25% of the population of Washington County was enslaved.

 Stephen Hopkins, a signer of the Declaration of Independence and slave owner, introduced a bill while serving in the Rhode Island Assembly in 1774 that prohibited the importation of slaves into the colony, and this became one of the first anti-slavery laws in the United States.
 In February 1784, the Rhode Island Legislature passed a compromise measure for gradual emancipation of slaves within the state.
 All children of slaves born after March 1 were to become apprentices, the girls to become free at 18, the boys at 21.
 By 1840, the census reported only five former Africans enslaved in Rhode Island.
 However, the international slave trade continued despite the antislavery laws of 1774, 1784, and 1787.
 In 1789, an Abolition Society was organized to secure enforcement of existing laws against the trade.
 Leading merchants continued to engage in the trade even after it became illegal, especially John Brown, for whose family Brown University is named, and George DeWolf, but slaving was no more than a minor aspect of Rhode Island's overall maritime trade after 1770.
 By the mid-19th century, many Rhode Islanders were active in the abolitionist movement, particularly Quakers in Newport and Providence such as Moses Brown (brother of John).